Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 - Summarise the typical arrangement of an HPC system's components
 - Differentiate between characteristics and features of HPC and cloud-based systems
 - Summarise the capabilities of the NOCS HPC facilities
-- Summarise the key capabilities of IRIDIS5/6/X for NOCS applications
+- Summarise the key capabilities of Iridis 6 and Iridis X for NOCS applications
 - Summarise key capabilities of national HPC resources and how to access them

 ::::::::::::::::::::::::::::::::::::::::::::::::